vegaprotocol/specs/protocol/0069-VCBS-validators_chosen_by_stake.md

 Tendermint validators missing signature test 1 (<a name="0069-VCBS-012" href="#0069-VCBS-012">0069-VCBS-012</a>):

-- Setup a network with 4 Tendermint validators with self-delegation and number of Tendermint validators net param set to 5.
+- Setup a network with 4 Tendermint validators with self-delegation and number of Tendermint validators network parameter set to 5.
-- **Additional setup:** ensure that the network parameter network.validators.multisig.numberOfSigners is set to **5**.
+- **Additional setup:** ensure that the network parameter `network.validators.multisig.numberOfSigners` is set to **5**.
 - Announce a new node and self-delegate to it 1000 tokens.
 - Allow some time for the performance score to be greater than 0.
 Note: When this happens the validator will be promoted to Tendermint validator at the beginning of the following epoch.
 - When the validator has been promoted to a Tendermint validator, transfer 1000 tokens to the reward account.